 top of page

-FAQ: Brownfields & Contamination Risk in Real Estate
+Brownfields & Contamination Risk in Real Estate

 photograph of water drainage tunnels with text overlay 'FAQ: Brownfields & Contamination Risk in Real Estate'

-What is a brownfield site?
+What is a Brownfield?

 According to the United States Environmental Protection Agency (EPA), a brownfield is a property by which the expansion, redevelopment, or reuse of may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 In other words, brownfields are previously developed commercial or industrial properties that are abandoned or underused due to concerns about contamination.
 Brownfields can range from old factories and vacant warehouses to abandoned gas stations.

-What are the contaminants in brownfield sites?
+What are the Contaminants in Brownfield Sites?

 According to the U.S. Occupational Safety & Health Administration (OSHA), typical contaminants in brownfield sites include petroleum hydrocarbons, lead, construction debris, polychlorinated biphenyls (PCBs), treated wood (cadmium, chromium, arsenic), industrial chemicals, and diesel fuel.